dipu-bd/lightnovel-crawler/README.md

 ⏬ **Windows**: [lightnovel-crawler v2.22.5 ~ 23MB](https://rebrand.ly/lncrawl)

 > In Windows 8, 10 or later versions, it might say that `lncrawl.exe` is not safe to dowload or execute.
 You should bypass/ignore this security check to execute this program.
-Actually, I am too lazy to add proper configuration files to solve this issue.
-Excuse me please 😇.

 _To get older versions visit the [Releases page](https://github.com/dipu-bd/lightnovel-crawler/releases)_

 ⏬ **Linux**: [lightnovel-crawler v2.22.1 ~ 24MB](https://rebrand.ly/lncrawl-linux)

 > Copy it to `/usr/bin` or `~/.local/bin` to make it accessible in terminal.
 Or, you can [create a launcher](https://askubuntu.com/a/66918/457551) to easily access the app.
+> However, it is recommended to use **pip** version directly if you are on Linux

 ### A2.
 PIP (Windows, Mac, and Linux)